Assessment for New Applicants

 Competency Assessment Interview

-A Competency Assessment that includes the submission of a Portfolio of between 3 to 4 Architectural projects, written summary statements that address the 2021 National Standard of Competency for Architects in Australia (NSCA), and an Assessment Interview.
+A Competency Assessment that includes the submission of a Portfolio of between 3 to 4 Architectural projects, written summary statements that address the 2021 National Standard of Competency for Architects in Australia (NSCA), and a Competency Assessment Interview.

 2022 Program Update

 New submission requirements based on the 2021 National Standard of Competency for Architects (NSCA) are effective from 1 March 2022.
 All applications submitted must follow the new requirements.
-Please refer to the guide and templates on this page before submitting your application.
+Please refer to the OQA Applicants Guide and templates on this page before submitting your application.

 Key Documents